tenorviol/phlockdb-client/README.md

 Setup
 -----

-Obtain a copy of the thrift php libraries, any version will do.
+Obtain a copy of the thrift php library, any version will do.

-If you already have the thrift libraries in place, use those.
+If you already have the thrift library in place, use it.
-You will need to copy `thrift/packages/FlockDB` to your own thrift packages directory.
+You will need to copy `thrift/packages/FlockDB` to your own thrift `packages` directory.

-If you need the thrift php libraries, I've copied them to the `thrift` directory.
+For those lacking, I've made the library available in the `thrift` directory.
-Or if you prefer going straight to the source, download them from [Apache Thrift](http://incubator.apache.org/thrift/), and copy the `thrift/packages/FlockDB` into the fresh download.
+If you prefer going to the source, download it from [Apache Thrift](http://incubator.apache.org/thrift/) and copy `thrift/packages/FlockDB` into the fresh download.

 Usage
 -----